Trio Voronezh: Debut

-The band made its U.S. debut in 1996 at the Oregon Bach Festival, where the tunes that the trio struck were held in high regards with the crowds.
-Since that concert, the trio's career has continued to rise, with live concerts in Europe, a music video filmed in the USA, and their return to the Oregon Bach Festival in 1997 and 1999.
+The band made its U.S. debut in 1996 at the Oregon Bach Festival.

 Prior to their 1998 U.S. tour, Trio Voronezh made an appearance on public radio's A Prairie Home Companion with Garrison Keillor.
 The trio went on to perform at Houston's Society for the Performing Arts; the cities of Ann Arbor, Chicago, Portland, and St. Louis; and the Universities of Arizona, Georgia, Illinois, Nebraska, and Los Angeles, as well as Amherst, Dartmouth College, New York's Rockefeller University and Stanford.

 Recent times

-In 2003, the trio made its debut in the orchestral persuasion with the Phoenix Symphony in a highly successful collaboration with Doc Severinsen.
-During the 2003-2004 season, Trio Voronezh performed with the Colorado Symphony Orchestra, the Minnesota Orchestra, and in numerous recitals across the country.
+In 2003, the trio made its debut in the orchestral persuasion with the Phoenix Symphony.